jorvlan/scripts/README.md

 (iii) plotting

 To be added soon:
-I'm currently working on Python code (Jupyter Notebook) that follows best open science practices for publication ready plotting.
+I'm currently working on Python code (Jupyter Notebook) that follows best open science practices for publication ready plotting with the seaborn library.